 Russia - Trade Promotion and AdvertisingRussia – Trade Promotion

-Television, radio, print, and billboard advertising is ubiquitous in the Russian market.
+Television, radio, print, and billboard advertising are ubiquitous in the Russian market.
 Most international advertising agencies are active in Russia along with domestic counterparts.

-The Association of Communication Agencies (ACAR) estimated Russia’s advertising market at 417 billion rubles in 2017, up 14% year-on-year from 2016.
-This followed 11% growth 2015-2016.
-Accounting for the production of creative products, advertising goods, and payment for agency services, the total value of marketing communications is estimated at 730-750 billion rubles.
+The Association of Communication Agencies (ACAR) estimated Russia’s advertising market at 469 billion rubles ($7.3 billion) in 2018, up 13% growth in 2017.
+Accounting for the production of creative products, advertising goods, and payment for agency services, the total value of marketing communications is estimated at 810-830 billion rubles.

 The following summary of 2017 Russian advertising market performance was derived from the Russian Association of Communication Agencies experts.
 The numbers from 2011-2016 have been compiled by CS Russia from Russian Association of Communication Agencies reports.

-Another Internet site with growing popularity, LinkedIn, had approximately 6 million Russian users before it was blocked by Russia’s communications regulator Roskomnadzor.
-Linkedin was blocked after it failed to transfer Russian user data to servers located in the country, violating the 2014 data localization law, which requires all online sites to store personal data on servers in Russia.
+LinkedIn had approximately 6 million Russian users before it was blocked in 2016 by Russia’s communications regulator Roskomnadzor.
+LinkedIn was blocked after it failed to transfer Russian user data to servers located in the country, violating the 2014 data localization law, which requires all online sites to store Russian citizens’ personal data on computer servers situated in Russia.